 - In order to use FEC, your bitrate should be higher.
-For example, if sample rate is 8kHz then bitrate has to be 12 kbps or 24 kbps.
-The encoder needs higher bitrate to have a room for LBRR packets containing FEC.
+For example, if the sample rate is 8kHz then the bitrate has to be 12 kbps or 24 kbps.
+The encoder needs a higher bitrate to have room for LBRR packets containing FEC.

 - FEC must be enabled via